 The shaded side of the object can be considerably darker than 60% of the lit side, if there is no indirect reflection onto the shaded side from other parts of the landscape.
 (The dark side of the moon is an extreme example.)
 And cast shadows can appear significantly darker than the shaded side of the object if they fall on a surface with a dark local color, such as grass or asphalt.

 There will always be some error in measuring the lightness of colored surfaces with a monochrome value scale, and in estimating a 40% lightness reduction with only 9 or 10 value steps to chose from.
-But the goal is to find the neighborhood of the correct value, not its exact tone.
+But the goal is to jump into the neighborhood of the correct value, not its precise tone.
 Once you've located the lightness of the sunlit side, just use the lightness step that is halfway to black (or the step just above halfway, if there are an even number of steps to black) as the value of the darkest part of the shaded side.

 hue, lightness and saturation